AmerikanischerAdler/sales_page_template/README.md

 This template is designed such that anyone can clone the repository and design their own successful sales page RIGHT AWAY.

+**NOTE**: Styles are intentionally excluded in order to leave room for a designer's creativity

 ## Installation

 Coming Soon!